cwoe/api-gateway-url-shortening/readme.md

 Cloudfront:
   - Add CORS for API Gateway
   - Dynamicly get bucket name
+  - Set up a lifecycle policy for the S3 Bucket
   - Find a way to upload the lambda code within the template The live version has these issues fixed via manual intervention.